-Community Options helps people who need long term care to stay in their own homes and communities.
+Community Options is a program available in a limited number of counties that helps people who need long-term care to stay in their own homes and communities.
 Its purpose is to provide cost-effective alternatives to expensive care in institutions and nursing homes.
 Elderly people and people with serious long-term disabilities receive funds and assistance to find services they are not able to get through other programs.
 Community Options care managers know what services are available in the community, and learn what families and friends are able to do.
 A care manager will talk to you, or your family member about how to arrange the services and supports you need to avoid going to a nursing home.

 Community Options serves people who need long term support, regardless of age or type of disability, who need the same levels of physical or mental health care as nursing home residents do.
 There are no income limits for a Community Options assessment and care plan.
 However, income guidelines are used to determine if Community Options will pay for part or all of the cost of services that the assessment determines are necessary.
 People who can afford to pay may receive help finding the services they need after an assessment is completed.

 All other sources of funding or voluntary help will be considered before Community Options funds are used to pay for services.
 For example, if you are eligible, Community Options will use federal Medical Assistance or Medicare funding for services arranged by the same care managers.
 Also other community resources will be used to meet your needs.
 Getting services will also depend on the availability of program funds.
 Counties may have waiting lists for Community Options funding.